 Algae Treatment and Prevention

-The pond supply market offers all kinds of treatments for algae: algaecides, barley straw and UV clarifiers, just to name a few.
+There are many kinds of treatments for algae: algaecides, barley straw and UV clarifiers, just to name a few.
 We usually recommend taking a natural approach.

 The best way to get rid of single-cell algae, on the other hand, is to introduce more beneficial bacteria, which will eat the nitrites before the algae has a chance to grow.
-Beneficial bacteria is relatively inexpensive - you can get enough to treat 10,000 gallons of water for under $20 - and will not harm your fish, plants, pets or wildlife.
-Most formulas are more or less the same, but you can find varieties specifically marketed for cold-water conditions, new ponds or warm water.
+Beneficial bacteria is relatively inexpensive – you can get enough to treat 10,000 gallons of water for under $20 – and will not harm your fish, plants, pets or wildlife.
+Most formulas are more or less the same, but you can find varieties specifically created for cold-water conditions, new ponds or warm water.
 Other kinds combine bacteria with other water treatments.
 Using beneficial bacteria is as easy adding a few pumps to your pond each week, or buying an autodoser to do it for you.

 Adding shade to your pond can also help prevent algae.
 You can do this by planting trees nearby, adding shade-producing pond plants like waterlilies or even buying special pond water tints that prevent sunlight from reaching algae.